Permitless carry laws raise new dilemmas for police officers

 LOUISVILLE, Ky.
-(AP) — Police saw Carmon Tussey walking briskly toward a crowded Louisville bar carrying an assault weapon.
+(AP) — Police saw Carmon Tussey walking briskly toward a crowded Louisville bar carrying a semi-automatic weapon.

 His lawyer says he “was engaged in perfectly legal behavior” in the incident last year, raising a relatively new legal argument in the United States that now stands before the courts to settle.